aniou/of816/platforms/C256/README.md

 by using `forth-debug.hex` binary: in that case start should be automatic, in place of BASIC.

+## On MORFE/O

+Copy of latest forth "debug" binary is included in `data/` directory, to run them you should just add path to file as parameter to emulator, i.e. `./c256u+ data/of816.hex`.

 ### On FoenixIDE

 FoenixIDE works on Windows and Linux, under Wine (tested on Kubuntu 20.04).